bixb922/crank-organ/design_and_development/design_and_development.md

 # 17. File manager

-Initially software and tunes were uploaded with pyboard.py until I discovered that mpremote existed.
+Initially software and MIDI files were uploaded with pyboard.py until I discovered that mpremote existed.
 Then a FTP daemon (https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) and a FileZilla on Mac was used.
-This worked well but required another piece of software on the PC and wasn't quite easy to use.
+This worked well but required another piece of software on the PC/Mac and wasn't very easy to use.

 So finally a small dedicated file manager was developed.
 You can traverse the file tree, upload software and MIDI files, and view or download files.
 When uploading, the file manager sorts the file automatically to the folder where it belongs, based on type.
 This is very fast and easy to use.